 Charleroi Airport, dubbed “Brussels South” provides air service for low-cost carriers such as Ryanair and Wizzair and is approximately 1 hour from Brussels.
 Antwerp also provides passenger air service and a short schedule of regional flights.

-Bus services are quite good and well compliment the extensive rail network; most operators run under the Eurolines brand.
+Bus services are quite good and well complement the extensive rail network; most operators run under the Eurolines brand.